 Salem opened its doors in Garrett County in 1979 to half a dozen children and as many staff.
 It is located on a 380-acre farm along Lower New Germany Road in Garrett County, between Grantsville and Frostburg.

 Salem programs in the United States are neither legally nor financially tied to other Salem programs.
 They are, however, all bound to one another by a commitment a common heritiage and general philosophy.
-There are schools in Germany, Salem Stadtsteinach Höchheim, Kovahl, Uganda, Russia, India, Israel, Togo, USA (New England and Mayland), Columbia, and Ecuador.
+There are schools in Germany, Salem Stadtsteinach Höchheim, Kovahl, Uganda, Russia, India, Israel, Togo, USA (New England and Maryland), Columbia, and Ecuador.

 What We Provide - Holistic Healing